Master’s in Communications Program Guide

-What Can I Do With a Master's in Communication?
+What Can You Do With a Master's in Communication?

 Communication is a broad field that allows professionals to move seamlessly within a wide variety of positions, roles, and companies.
-Holding a communication master's degree lets new graduates take fascinating roles in businesses, political campaigns, and nonprofit organizations.
+A communication master's degree allows new graduates to take on fascinating roles within businesses, political campaigns, and nonprofit organizations.
 Students with a passion for creativity, public speaking, writing, technology, and critical thinking do well in communication-oriented professions.
-Choosing a master's in communication with several concentration options can help students focus their degrees and may make them more competitive in a professional environment.
+Choosing master's in communication programs that feature several concentration options can help students focus their degrees and may make them more competitive in a professional environment.
 Many employers are looking for great communicators to help them shape and deliver messages.

 Public relations managers oversee a company's presentation of itself to the public.
 They may design and create marketing materials, host events, or engage with the media.
 Fundraising managers undertake many of the same duties, but they typically focus on acquiring and developing donors to improve income for nonprofit organizations.